Wellington railway station (Shropshire): History

 It subsequently also became a busy junction interchange station, serving lines north to Market Drayton (the Wellington and Drayton Railway opened in 1867) and south (the Wellington and Severn Junction Railway to Coalbrookdale, opened in 1857) as well as that to Stafford.
 All three branches closed to passengers in the early 1960s – the Coalbrookdale line being the first to go in July 1962, that to Market Drayton and Nantwich following in September 1963 and the Stafford line almost exactly a year later under the Beeching cuts in 1964.
 Services to Birmingham Snow Hill via Wolverhampton Low Level finally ended in March 1968 (a year after the ending of through trains to London Paddington via this route), with trains henceforth diverted to the ex-LNWR High Level station at Wolverhampton and onwards to Birmingham New Street over the Stour Valley Line.

+The station was formerly home to a small three-road engine shed and a coaling plant which was originally designated "WLN" under the GWR from 1939-1949, then under British Railways it received the shed code 84H from 1950-1963.
+It became shed 2M for one year and was closed on the 10th of August 1964.
+A car park now occupies the site.
+Two of the locomotives which were allocated to the shed over its lifetime are preserved; those being LMS Ivatt 2MT no 41241 and GWR 5700 no 7754, at the Keighley and Worth Valley Railway and the Llangollen Railway respectively.

 The town of Wellington was designated as part of the new town of Telford in the 1960s.
 As Telford did not have its own railway station at first, Wellington station was renamed "Wellington – Telford West" to indicate that it now served the new town.
 After Telford Central station opened in 1986, Wellington eventually reverted to its original name, although this did not happen for a number of years.